 Each year, we provide millions of dollars in benefits, including: a generous Financial Assistance Policy that exceeds standards recommended by the Illinois Hospital Association, a wide variety of community education programs and events offered throughout the year, and language assistance for patients and their families requiring translation services.

 Additionally, the Community Health Needs Assessment (CHNA) report and implementation plan is available to the public.
-Download the CHNA for Elmhurst Memorial Healthcare or the CHNA for Edward/Linden Oaks Hospitals, or contact the following to request the public reports:
+Contact the following to request the public reports:

 Charitable Trusts Bureau